Technology and Innovation

 This back to the future type of innovation path is far from uncommon in the motor industry.
 You may be surprised to discover that hybrid engines, four-wheel drive and electric vehicles were all developed by 1910, only to be abandoned until much later – their inventors being limited by the technology of their time.

-Despite these advanced concepts, at this early stage in automobile development there were drastic differences in the sophistication of parts within the same vehicle, and even more so between competitors.
-The variation between designs was wildly erratic and new ideas and models were emerging at such speed that it was impossible to keep up with every new development.
+Despite these advanced concepts, at this early stage in automobile development there were drastic differences in the sophistication of parts even within the same vehicle, and more so between competitors machines.
+The variation between designs was wildly erratic, and new ideas and models were emerging at such speed that it was impossible to keep up with every new development.